tenbonks/gravBALL/README.md

 This game was created using HTML5 (HyperTextMarkupLanguage), CSS (Cascading Style Sheets) and JS (JavaScript), all of these play attributes in the actual game.
 For the actual website I used the Bootstrap 4 framework for positioning of elements, along with css to style the page, I used transparent textures in the css to give the site some character.

 1. HTML
-..1 Used in the structuring of the index.html file, also plays a role in coordinates of drawn shapes in the canvas
+..* Used in the structuring of the index.html file, also plays a role in coordinates of drawn shapes in the canvas
 2. CSS
-..2 Is used for the styling of the site, it also draws the background to the canvas game.
+..* Is used for the styling of the site, it also draws the background to the canvas game.
 3. Javascript
-..3 All of the game mechanics are written in Javascript
+..* All of the game mechanics are written in Javascript, in fact everything is Javascript within the canvas other than the background, which is css
 4. Bootstrap 4
-..4 Used to position elements in the DOM, how I implemented the "Contact Modal", also how I display "Device is too small" message if the screen is under the "sm" breakpoint.
+..* Used to position elements in the DOM, how I implemented the "Contact Modal", also how I display "Device is too small" message if the screen is under the "sm" breakpoint.
 5. Jquery
-..5 I used jQuery to access some of the dom elements, for example when "Mute" is clicked the "toggleMute" function will be ran.
+..* I used jQuery to access some of the dom elements, for example when "Mute" is clicked the "toggleMute" function will be ran.

 ---
 #Testing

 ---
 #Deployment
 ---